Luna-Inference/open-rkllm/README.md

 # open-rkllm
 An effort to open-source rkllm &amp; rknpu firmware

-# Analysis

-All analysis is done in the `analyze` directory.

 ## Strategies to Un-Compile `librkllmrt.so`

+Results of these strategies are in the `analyze` directory.

 If you want to analyze or reverse-engineer the compiled shared object file `librkllmrt.so`, here are some approaches you can try: